Burton Arms Apartments

-Burton Arms Apartments was an edifice completed in December 1922, located at 2115 Walton Avenue and 181st Street (Manhattan) in the Bronx.
-The building was one block from Lexington Avenue (Manhattan)-Jerome Avenue.
+Burton Arms Apartments was an edifice completed in December 1922, located at 2115 Walton Avenue and 181st Street in The Bronx, a borough of the U.S. city of New York, New York.

+Description

+The building was one block from Lexington Avenue (Manhattan)-Jerome Avenue subway line.
 Advertised as the most beautiful apartment house in New York City, it could be reached via the 6th Avenue (Manhattan) - 9th Avenue (Manhattan) subway or the L at Burnside Avenue.
-3,4, or 5 room rentals were available.
+Three-, four-, or five-room rentals were available.
 Burton Arms Apartments is important as an early 1920s structure which provided comfortable living quarters as well as accommodations for businesses.